If you’ve always dreamed of backpacking in Europe but didn’t know where to start or what to pack for Europe, this article is for you.

 For instance, Southern Italy can be very hot in April – but Iceland or Norway will still be very cold at this time of the year.

 SHORTS & SKIRTS

-Europeans are fashionable but you can’t always look your best when backpacking and, therefore, choosing your most comfortable pieces of clothes and storing them in your packing cubes is the best choice you can make.
+Europeans are fashionable but you can’t always look your best when backpacking, therefore, choosing your most comfortable clothes and storing them in your packing cubes is the best choice you can make.

 TOILETRIES TO PACK WHEN BACKPACKING

 These are the toiletries you should include in your Europe packing list.

 Sunscreen can be your best friend in times of need, and it has been proven that people who live in warmer climates and go out to the beach or spend a lot of time in the sun are more likely to get skin cancer.